tasket/wyng-backup/README.md

 3. *Domain0* runs `cryptsetup` on /dev/xvdi to create/access the volume in its
 encrypted form.
 Finally, the resulting /dev/mapper device can be mounted for use.

-4. Configure sparsebak.ini on *Domain0* for an `internal:` destination type pointing to the mounted path.
+4. Configure default.ini on *Domain0* for an `internal:` destination type pointing to the mounted path.

 A local USB storage option similar to the above can be achived by substituting *sys-usb*